google-research/google-research/non_semantic_speech_benchmark/README.md

 Paper: [Towards Learning a Universal Non-Semantic Representation of Speech](https://arxiv.org/abs/2002.12764)

+This paper and code repository describe a benchmark for comparing speech representations, and the evaluation code to run it.
+It also contains a description of our baseline best representation, TRILL.

 ## Things you can do

 1. Reproduce the results from our [paper](https://arxiv.org/abs/2002.12764)